Marko Mitrović (footballer, born 1978): Coaching career

 Some players were promoted to Serbia National Team like Sergej Milinković-Savić, Nemanja Maksimović, Marko Grujić, Luka Jović, Andrija Živković, Miloš Veljković, Predrag Rajković, Mijat Gaćinović.

 In summer 2013 he was in charge for Red Star Belgrade Youth Academy U-15 and U-16 Team.
 He won the First place in the season 2013/14 in Serbian U-15 League.
 Players like Luka Ilić, Dejan Joveljić, Aleksa Terzić, Vladan Djekic and others were part of that generation and Mitrović had an important role in their selection and development.

 From December 2014 to December 2015 he was the head coach of Serbia U-15 national team.
 Some players were promoted to Serbia national team like Sergej Milinković-Savić, Nemanja Maksimović, Marko Grujić, Luka Jović, Andrija Živković, Miloš Veljković, Predrag Rajković, and Mijat Gaćinović.

 In January 2016 he was signed by Chicago Fire FC (MLS) as an assistant coach with Veljko Paunović as a head coach.
 He spent 4 years with the Chicago Fire, from January 2016 to November 2019.

 In August 2017, he was assistant coach for MLS ALL Star Team vs Real Madrid.

 During his time with the Chicago Fire he had a chance to work with many national team players such as: Bastian Schweinsteiger, Nicolás Gaitán, Aleksandar Katai, Nemanja Nikolić, David Accam, Dax McCarty, Djordje Mihailovic, Przemysław Frankowski, Francisco Calvo, Nicolas Hasler, Cristian Martínez, and Răzvan Cociș.

+In September 2023, he was named head coach of the United States U-23 for the 2024 Summer Olympics.
+After guiding the U.S. to the quarterfinals, he moved to a new position within U.S. Soccer, becoming the national U-20 coach ahead of the 2025 FIFA U-20 World Cup.

+On November 2, 2025, Mitrovic was named the head coach of Major League Soccer's New England Revolution.

+Coaching statistics

 Personal life

-He is married and with his wife Marija have three children Mitar, Matija and Mia.
+He is married and has three children with his wife Marija.
 He is fluent in four languages: English, Spanish, Serbian and Russian.
 In 1997 he graduated from the Mathematical Grammar School in Belgrade.
+He is a naturalized U.S. citizen.

+His eldest son, Mitar, currently plays college soccer at Marquette University.
+His younger son, Matija, plays professionally and currently represents Vitória SC, a Portuguese club.